GratitudeToken/SHIELD/README.md

 We do this check on every page reload.

 After a membership expires we return all the tokens staked by the user to the user account.

+# Authentication

+Authentication will be done using the Proton web SDK, the user will use the mobile wallet to sign and authenticate.

+This system will be used for BiiP (Biospheric Identity Internet Protocol) as well.